Skip to main content

 SpacerSpacer2024202520262027

-Child Development - Ages 4 to 83Chris KiewraUNLUNLUNL
+Child Development - Ages 3 to 83Belle ScheefUNLUNL

-Practicum Experiences with Young Children (Formerly Practicum II) 3 credit hours
+Practicum Experiences with Young Children 3 credit hours

 Prior to enrolling in Practicum Experiences with Young Children, students must take six credit hours including: